Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 Thailand is one of the most visited countries in the world.
 Individuals in Thailand benefit greatly from the influx of international travellers by working in the tourism sector, but Thailand’s natural environments require protection from human activities.
-GVI supports both education and conservation initiatives in Southern and Northern Thailand, in a small coastal town in Thailand’s Phang Nga province and a tiny Karen hill tribe village an hour from the city of Chiang Mai.
+GVI supports both education and conservation initiatives in Thailand, in a small coastal town in Thailand’s Phang Nga province.
 Interns can complete teaching, international development, as well as wildlife and coastal conservation internships with us in Thailand.

 Completing your international internship in Europe is a popular choice for students looking to intern abroad.
 It’s a way to learn about classical European culture and gain experience working with some of the most highly respected organisations in the world.
 Although GVI doesn’t specialise in offering European internship locations, we do offer one unique opportunity on the European continent, a conservation internship working to protect sea turtles in Greece.

 Parts of the Greek coastline are essential breeding grounds for loggerhead sea turtles.
 Interns looking to complete a coastal conservation internship can join us during turtle nesting season in the town of Giannitsochori to learn about how to preserve and study these species.